Frequently Asked Questions

 What if I can't pay the housing fees in one lump sum?

 The Deferred Payment Plan is available to all students and applies to all university fees.
 For more information on this plan, please contact the Bursar's Office.

 When will I get my room assignment?

-Current Residents: Reapplicants for housing typically will receive their self-assignment email within one week of their application complete date once this process begins in October.
-Self-assignment for current residents will begin in October for the upcoming academic year (both Fall and Spring terms) and will continue until February.
-After February 1, current residents and new residents will pick together and will be at competition for the remaining bed spaces on campus.
+Current Residents: Self-assignment for current residents will begin in Spring 2021 for the upcoming academic year (both Fall 2021 and Spring 2022 terms).
 A tentative Self-Assignment schedule for new students can be found on the Dates Page of our website.

 The room/building I wanted is not available.
 Am I allowed to change rooms?

 Unfortunately we cannot guarantee availability of certain room types or facilities.
 However, students cancel and move rooms often.
 If you have self-assigned and not yet moved in, you can log into MT Housing Self-Assignment system to view the available spaces and make a change if you wish.